aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 :::{attention}

-The `resources` provided above will work for a locally hosted code (which should tipically be the case for these tutorial), but if you are running these tests in a cluster, you may need to set up account permissions or other options (you can consult the section for [schedulers](https://aiida.readthedocs.io/projects/aiida-core/en/latest/topics/schedulers.html) of the AiiDA documentation).
+The `resources` provided above will work for a locally hosted code, which should typically be the case for this tutorial.
+If you are running these tests on a cluster, you may need to set up account permissions or other options (you can consult the section for [schedulers](https://aiida.readthedocs.io/projects/aiida-core/en/latest/topics/schedulers.html) of the AiiDA documentation for further information).

 :::

 For the `structure` you can download the following {download}`silicon crystal<include/data/Si.cif>` and import it into your database.
 If you have already done so previously (as it is used in other tutorial sections), you may want to use that pre-existing node instead of saving a new node with repeated information.
-To do so you may search for its `PK` by running `verdi data structure list` and then use the function `load_node()` to retrieve it.
+To do so you may search for its PK by running `verdi data structure list` and then use the function `load_node()` to retrieve it.

 For the `pseudos` (or [pseudopotentials](<https://en.wikipedia.org/wiki/Pseudopotential>)), you can use the `SSSP/1.1/PBE/efficiency` family of the `aiida-pseudo` package.
 If you already have it installed, it is enough to use the `load_group()` function and then the `get_pseudos()` method of the loaded pseudo group.